Score-Based Modeling of Effective Langevin Dynamics

 Several extensions are immediate.
-Allowing state-dependent $\bm{D}(\vvec{x})$ and $\bm{R}(\vvec{x})$ would enable matching higher-order dynamical constraints while preserving $p_{\mathrm{ss}}$, and incorporating additional observables would broaden applicability beyond coordinate projections.
+Allowing state-dependent $\bm{D}(\vvec{x})$ and $\bm{R}(\vvec{x})$, and incorporating additional observables, would broaden the class of dynamical constraints that can be imposed while preserving $p_{\mathrm{ss}}$.
+However, enforcing these additional finite-lag dynamical constraints requires transition-level information: a route in this direction is conditional score-based modeling, which supplements the stationary score $\nabla \ln p_{\mathrm{ss}}$ used here with the conditional score of the finite-lag transition density~\cite{giorgini2026conditional}.
 More broadly, the learned generators provide a compact platform for uncertainty quantification and accelerated sampling, and they suggest a route to principled stochastic closures for high-dimensional turbulent and climate systems where partial observability and multiscale effects are intrinsic.

+\textit{Data availability.---}The code and supporting scripts used for the Kuramoto--Sivashinsky calculations are publicly available in the \texttt{ScoreUNet1D.jl} repository~\cite{giorgini2026scoreunet1d}.

 \onecolumngrid

 {\Roman{section}} {\thesection.\Alph{subsection}} {\thesubsection.\arabic{subsubsection}}

 \makeatletter